meet sarah herrin

 Includes:

-• detailed, thoughtful written feedback on your poems, considering the elements of craft and overarching theme of your collection.
+• detailed written feedback on your poems, considering the elements of craft and overarching theme of your collection.

 Rates: